 Maria Shriver (b.1955), journalist and former California First Lady (2003-2010).
 Shriver has a long list of accomplishments including as an award-winning journalist and producer as well as a best-selling author.
 Shriver, during her tenure as California First Lady, was key to the creation of the California Hall of Fame.

-Russ Solomon (b.
-1922), music business pioneer.
-Solomon is a California native who resides in Sacramento.
+Russ Solomon (UPDATED 3/7/18) (1922-2018), music business pioneer.
+Solomon was a California native who resided in Sacramento.
 Founder of Tower Records, the first music retailer to offer a comprehensive selection of music in a variety of genres in one location.
 See related post: Tower Records – A Sacramento Story.

 George Takei (b.1942), actor and activist.
 Takei is a California native who resides in Los Angeles.
 Best known for portraying Mr. Sulu on Star Trek, Takei is also a social justice activist.
 Takei has also been recognized with a star on the Sacramento Walk of Stars.
 He also has a direct Sacramento connection – his mother was born here.
 See related post: Sacramento’s Walk of Stars – First Inductees.